International World Class Championship Wrestling: ICW: 1984−1991

 Sometime in 1985 the working relation between ICW and WWC ended, which led to ICW creating both a Heavyweight and a tag-team title with their own names on them in 1985-86.
 These matches were initially taped in what appeared to be a high school gymnasium, with Lou Thesz and Les Thatcher providing color commentary.
-ICW next worked out another working relationship with Championship Wrestling from Florida which saw several Florida stars come to ICW such as Kevin Sullivan (who also acted as a booker for ICW) as well as top stars Blackjack Mulligan, Mark Lewin, Austin Idol and The Russian Brute, George Petraski and Bruiser Brody.
+ICW next worked out another working relationship with Championship Wrestling from Florida which saw several Florida stars come to ICW such as Kevin Sullivan (who also acted as a booker for ICW) as well as top stars Blackjack Mulligan, Mark Lewin, Austin Idol and Bruiser Brody.
 ICW also had a history of working with the American Wrestling Association, promoting joint cards in New England as well as AWA talent appearing on ICW shows from time to time.

 The ICW would expand beyond New England and produced cards in New Jersey, Pennsylvania and New York State.
-In the late 1980s and early 1990s, ICW cards occurred in towns like Harrisburgh, Middletown and Monticello, NY.
+In the late 1980s and early 1990s, ICW cards occurred in towns like Harrisburgh, Middletown and Monticello, New York.
 This model was differentiated ICW from other regional federations, in that ICW was a very large territory that didn't have one town or city to act as its local base.
 So while the company had a presence in a wide area, it never got that strong local following of World Class, the PNW or the USWA.

 Over the years ICW established a kind of “open door” policy, working with any federation or any individual competitor who was interested in working in the federation; this open door policy even saw the Japanese Frontier Martial-Arts Wrestling Brass Knuckles Champion Atsushi Onita challenge the ICW Heavyweight champion Tony Atlas to a Title Vs Title Match.
 Onita lost the match by Disqualification to keep the titles separate.

-Around 1989-90 ICW began using more “kid oriented” gimmicks like “Super Duper Mario” (a wrestling version of Super Mario) as well as Curly Moe, the Equalizers: Zip, Zap and Zoom and even had a “Teen Report” segment hosted by kids.
+Around 1989–90 ICW began using more “kid oriented” gimmicks like “Super Duper Mario” (a wrestling version of Super Mario) as well as Curly Moe, the Equalizers: Zip, Zap and Zoom and even had a “Teen Report” segment hosted by kids.

 Paul E. Dangerously, after being fired from WCW, went to work for the company as a writer, but was fired on his first day in the middle of his first TV taping.